Watch the webinar now:

 What is cost avoidance?

 In procurement, cost avoidance refers to measures aimed at preventing future cost increases or avoiding additional expenditure.
 In contrast to direct cost savings, which relate to the reduction of existing expenditure, cost avoidance focuses on averting potential costs before they arise.
-This can be achieved through price negotiations, long-term contracts or the implementation of more efficient processes.
+This can be achieved through price negotiation techniques, long-term contracts or the implementation of more efficient processes.

 Core elements of cost avoidance